DevMilk/C-Networking/README.md

 ./Server PORT_NAME

 For Executing Client.c:
-./Client PORT_NAME IP_ADRESS(Make it 127.0.0.1 if you run client and server on same computer=
+./Client PORT_NAME IP_ADRESS(Make it 127.0.0.1 if you run client and server on same computer)